 This is always the hardest part for me.

 Remember in step 5 I told you to put 2 seeds into each planter?
-Well if you notice that you have 2 or even 3 sprouts you will need to remove all but one.
+Well if you notice that you have 2 or even 3 sprouts inside of one growing section you will need to remove all but one.

 Choose the strongest seedling to keep and gently remove the extras.
-The best way to do this is to use your finger gently holding the base of the seedling you are going to keep.
-You can then safely remove the other seedlings.
+The best way to do this is to use your finger to gently hold the base of the seedling you are going to keep.
+You can then slowly and safely remove the other seedlings.
+Grab the seedlings you are removing with your free hand and gently pull them out holding the other seedling in place.

 Step #9 Hardening up your plants.

 As it gets closer to planting time, see here for dates in your area, you will want to begin hardening off your plants.
-That just means getting them acclimated to the weather.
+That just means getting them acclimated to the weather so they are better able to withstand the fluctuations that tend to hit in the springtime.
 This is especially important if you live in a cooler climate as I do.

-Take your planters outside on a sunny and preferably windless day and let them soak up the rays of the sunshine.
-Try to keep it short and sweet in the beginning.
+To harden off your seedlings, take your planters outside on a sunny and preferably windless day and let them soak up the rays of the sunshine.
+Try to keep it short and sweet in the beginning so you do not damage your plants.
 As the seedlings strengthen up you can increase the time longer and longer.

-If you don’t have a garden, don’t worry!
-You can grow all you need right on your front porch!
+If you don’t have a garden, don’t worry, you can grow all you need right on your front porch using buckets, pots, and other containers.

 Starting tomato plants from seed is not only economical but easy and fun as well.
 I just marvel each summer as we enjoy those beautiful tomatoes that all started from a tiny little seed.
 Try your hand at it this year so you too can enjoy the fruits of your labors come summer.